Josh Gibson (footballer): North Melbourne

 On 15 December 2022, it was announced that Gibson returned to the North Melbourne Football Club as a part-time assistant coach in the role of defence specialist coach supporting fellow assistant coach John Blakey who is overseeing the defence under senior coach Alastair Clarkson.

 Personal life

 Josh Gibson was born in, and grew up in Blackburn, Victoria.
 He was instantly recognisable because of his afro hairstyle before he cut it.
 Gibson has direct links to Barbados, where his father was born.
 He attended Trinity Grammar School in Kew.
 Gibson is currently living in Sydney and is the owner of BeFit training Double Bay.
 He has appeared in multiple ad campaigns for Bondi Protein.
+In March 2023 he married his wife Ashley Bright, they share a son together.